sghpjuikit/player/CONTRIBUTING.md

 #### Intellij IDEA

 1) Import Project -> Select project folder
-2) Import from external model -> Gradle
+1) Import from external model -> Gradle
-3) Check "Use auto-import"
+1) Check "Use auto-import"
    Disable "Create separate module per source set"
-4) Set `Project > Open Module Settings > Project > Project SDK` to the same JDK as set in gradle properties
+1) Set `Project > Open Module Settings > Project > Project SDK` to the same JDK as set in gradle properties
+1) `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM` set to `Use Project JVM`
-5) Optionally run `git checkout .idea` in the Terminal to regain the codeStyles
+1) Optionally run `git checkout .idea` in the Terminal to regain the codeStyles
-6) Optionally enable external annotations and use those provided in [idea/annotations](idea/annotations)
+1) Optionally enable external annotations and use those provided in [idea/annotations](idea/annotations)
    This will provide project specific deprecations and null type-safety for numerous JDK APIs
    For more information about this see [official documentation](https://www.jetbrains.com/help/idea/external-annotations.html)